-UAT’s Game Programming degree prepares students to take the controls in their careers.
-With this prestigious video game development degree, students develop a broad skill set, and are comfortable with many platforms and languages.
+UAT’s Game Programming degree (a.k.a.
+Game Coder degree) prepares students to take the controls in their careers.
+With this prestigious video game programming degree, students develop a broad coder skill set, and are comfortable with many platforms and languages.

-Video game programmers develop games for web, console, PC, and mobile devices.
-Video game programming has wide-ranging applications in the entertainment, business, research, and training industries.
+Video game programmers develop code for games for web, console, PC, and mobile devices.
+Video game programming and specific game coders have wide-ranging applications in the entertainment, business, research, and training industries.

-Examples of jobs related to this game development degree include:
+Examples of game programming jobs related to this game coding degree include:

 » Multi-Media Artists and Animators